-A medical marijuana company in New York lands a nursing home deal, Oregon may align the state’s MMJ and recreational programs under one regulator, and the Cannabis Caucus officially launches.
+A medical marijuana company in New York lands a nursing home deal, Oregon may align the state’s MMJ and recreational programs under one regulator, and the Congressional Cannabis Caucus officially launches.

 Here’s a closer look at some notable developments in the marijuana industry over the past week.